1. Accreditation

 You can view the status of your CPD points and the due date for achieving 100 CPD points in the SAA Portal.

-Q. What if 100 CPD points are not achieved in the 12 months?
+Q. What if 100 CPD points and mandatory courses are not achieved during your CPD year?

 Meeting the CPD requirement is important to continue to stay up-to-date with industry requirements and regular updates.
 The accreditation will be temporarily suspended if the requirement is not met until enough CPD points are completed, and accreditation is re-activated.